zm1990s/dify-docs/en/getting-started/install-self-hosted/environments.md

 #### APP_WEB_URL

-The WebApp URL, used to display WebAPP API Base URL in the front-end.
-If left empty, it defaults to the same domain as the application.
-Example: `https://api.app.dify.ai`
+The WebApp URL, used to display File preview or download Url to the front-end or as Multi-model inputs; If left empty, it defaults to the same domain as the application.
+Example: `https://udify.app/`

 #### FILES_URL